sonertari/SSLproxy/README.md

 connection is redirected to the login page.
 The atime of the IP address in the users table is updated with the system time while the connection is being terminated.

+If enabled, the ValidateProto option validates protocols in proxy specifications.
+If a connection cannot pass protocol validation, then it is terminated.
+This feature currently supports HTTP, POP3, and SMTP protocols.

 Logging options include traditional SSLproxy connect and content log files as well as PCAP files and mirroring decrypted traffic to a network interface.